tclahr/uac-docs/docs/output_file.md

 # Output file format

 A compressed archive file is created in the destination directory when the collection is finished.
-Unless specified via -o/--output-filename, the default output file name will be (without extension): ```uac-%hostname%-%os%-%timestamp%```
+The default output file name will be (without extension): ```uac-%hostname%-%os%-%timestamp%```

 The compressed archive file is hashed and the value is stored in the acquisition log file.